 Approach

-The AIRC will be charged on the basis of the chargeable journey time spent by a relevant TOC's trains on HS1.
+The AIRC will be charged on the basis of the chargeable journey time spent by a relevant TOC's trains on HS1 (chargeable journey distance if the AIRC is applied to freight TOCs).
 The chargeable journey time does not take into account any time scheduled in the Working Timetable for stopping at a Station.
 This is consistent with the approach of not imposing IRC on the use of the Stations by TOCs.

 Current Investments

-At the time of publication of this Network Statement, the AIRC charge levied on relevant TOCs is solely for the purpose of recovering the capex costs of introducing GSM-R track to train communications on HS1.
+At the time of publication of this Network Statement, the AIRC charge levied on passenger TOCs is solely for the purpose of recovering the costs of early design and planning works for the future enhancement of the signalling system on HS1 to implement ERTMS.

 Implementation

-AIRC is levied in accordance with IRC; however it is not possible to obtain any discounts on AIRC.
+AIRC is levied based on the same principles as IRC; however it is not possible to obtain any discounts on AIRC and the indexation method for AIRC may be specific to each project (subject to approval by the ORR).

 The current AIRC is:

-£1.31 per minute (April 2024 prices) subject to indexation for international passenger services; and
+£0.34 per minute for international and domestic passenger services.

-£0.48 per minute (April 2024 prices) subject to indexation for domestic passenger services.
+The AIRC charge is scheduled to operate from Q4 2024/25 to Q3 2025/26.